 While you may be fiercely independent, now is not the time for too much pride.
 After all, you are probably preparing for the most important test so far in your life.
 So, take advantage of all the help you can get.

-If you have the funds, splurge for a commercial prep course like Alpha Score or Princeton Review.
+If you have the funds, splurge for a commercial LSAT prep course from a test prep company like Alpha Score or Princeton Review.
 These courses usually come with everything you need to study hard for the test, including books, curriculum, study guides, calendars, and support that have helped countless students before you.
 These resources can often make the difference between a so-so score and a really good one.

 Alternatively, consider private tutoring for specific sections of the LSAT exam where you have the most difficulty.
 A little help from an expert can greatly improve your LSAT score if you know exactly what subjects he or she needs to cover.